NewCoder-Eileen/RFD-Tutorial-Mockup/README.md

             Roles: Customer, Host, Server, Chef (options on ScreenGui at the beginning after joined) ScreenGui appears after the loading screen
-            When game is first released, all roles are available, then it will be limited (capacities, maximums)
+            When game is first released, all roles are available, then it will be limited (capacities, maximums) After some time, there will be enough of each role (ideally) so then the options will be limited and there will have to be trainings
+                    Maybe trainings?? idkkk, there's already a good building for that

+        PHASE 2